PLAYBILL VAULT'S Today In Theatre History: APRIL 7

 1913 On The Purple Road there's a disguised Napoleon waiting to woo an unsuspecting girl named Wanda.
 Valli Valli is the innocent soon to meet her Waterloo at the Liberty Theatre in New York.

-1949 Joshua Logan and Oscar Hammerstein II travel to the South Pacific.
-They based this musical's book on James Michener's "Tales of the South Pacific".
-Richard Rodgers composed the score to Hammerstein's lyrics.
-Mary Martin and Ezio Pinza will star for 1,925 performances.
+1949 Joshua Logan, Richard Rodgers and Oscar Hammerstein II travel to the South Pacific, as their new musical based on James Michener's "Tales of the South Pacific" opens on Broadway at the Majestic Theatre.
+Mary Martin and Ezio Pinza star.
+It will go on to win ten Tony Awards, the Pulitzer Prize for Drama, and run for 1,925 performances.

 1950 Walter Huston dies today in Hollywood, CA at age 66.
 Later known more for his film acting, Huston began his career on the stage in 1902.
 He appeared in Desire Under the Elms, Dodsworth, and Knickerbocker Holiday.
 His son John went on to be a successful movie director, and his granddaughter Angelica is an Academy Award-winning actress.

 1964 NoŽl Coward stages the musical High Spirits which Hugh Martin and Timothy Gray based on Coward's Blithe Spirit.
 Beatrice Lillie and Tammy Grimes are featured at the Alvin Theatre on Broadway.
 There will be 375 performances.

 1970 Paul Zindel's The Effect of Gamma Rays on Man-In-The-Moon Marigolds opens Off Broadway at The Mercer O'Casey Theatre.
 The play, about a mother whose husband leaves her to raise two teen daughters, features Sada Thompson.
 Actress Swoosie Kurtz makes her debut in the production.